AUC-Woodruff-Library/GaNCH-data/docs/resources.md

 ## Coordinate Locations / Counties

+*Honestly, we abandoned using these automated geocoding tools part-way through the project, in favor of manually looking up geocoordinate locations in Google Maps.
+Since after a disaster wayfinding markers and buildings can be destroyed, it was important to have the coordinate locations be on top of the buildings/locations themselves.
+Unfortunately many of the tools below only give approximate locations since they're based on mailing addresses, so we found it faster and more accurate to just find the locations ourselves.
+We're leaving these links here for context/reference.*

 * [Maptive](https://www.maptive.com/)
 * [GeoCoder](https://geocoder.maplarge.com/Geocoder) - batches of up to 100 records at a time for free
 * [Reverse GeoCoding](http://www.get-direction.com/get-lat-long-info-with-reverse-geocoding.html)